 When we think about healthy habits, we often think about eating healthy foods, exercising, and getting plenty of sleep.
 After all, that’s why so many of us make resolutions that focus on developing these habits.
 ‘I will start exercising, drink more water, and eat healthier!’ we say.

-3 powerful habits that are easy to implement and can help improve your mental health are journaling, conscious breathing, and learning how to not take things personally.
+3 powerful habits to improve mental health (that are also easy to implement) are journaling, conscious breathing, and learning how to not take things personally.

 Just as we focus on forming healthy habits that will improve our physical health, we also need to focus on habits that will help improve our mental health.
 One unhealthy meal, just like one negative thought, will not create imbalance.
 However, if day after day we indulge in unhealthy behaviors – the effects will be felt long term.